-The Center for Social Science Scholarship supports new and continuing Faculty Working Groups to promote intellectual exchange in the social sciences and across campus.
-These collaborative scholarly learning communities meet regularly to engage in such activities as: working on research projects, reading key literature, exploring new methodological approaches, and/or engaging in matters of public interest related to the social sciences.
-Contact firstname.lastname@example.org for more information.
+The Center for Social Science Scholarship invites applications for Faculty Working Groups to promote intellectual exchange in the social sciences and across campus.
+These collaborative scholarly learning communities will meet regularly to engage in such activities as: working on research projects, reading key literature, exploring new methodological approaches, and/or engaging in matters of public interest related to the social sciences, across campus, or with community partners.

 Ethnography typically relies on face-to-face interaction.
 However, during this time of social distancing, the participant-observation and interview methods that ethnographers employ cannot be carried out as usual.
 This working group will draw faculty from across campus to discuss ways to continue our own ethnographic research and to coach our students in theirs.

 This continuing Faculty Working Group will meet virtually throughout the year to share resources, develop strategies, and support each other’s ethnographic research and teaching in this challenging time.
 As a group, we will determine if there are any outside resources we want to draw in and whether there may be products from our work that we want to share with the larger campus or scholarly communities, or perhaps with the general public.

 The establishment of this working group will help support ongoing faculty research and the university’s long term commitment to community engaged research, complementing emerging efforts to support teaching from a distance at this critical period.

 “Public Health Discourse”

 The Public Health Discourse group seeks to bring together faculty and students from across campus who have a scholarly interest in public health.
 Faculty from each of UMBC’s Colleges are doing work that falls under the umbrella of public health.
 We seek to create a workgroup for faculty to discuss public health interests; this may include discussing findings, obtaining feedback on grant proposals, promoting student public health research, etc. Our hope is that through such efforts faculty may identify aligned interests and over time, cross-college collaborations may grow.